SouheilGandi/SouheilGandi/README.md

 🌱 Always learning

-"We are things that labor under the illusion of having a self, this accretion of sensory experience and feeling, programmed with total assurance that we are each somebody, when in fact, EVERYBODY IS [...]"
+"We are things that labor under the illusion of having a self, this accretion of sensory experience and feeling, programmed with total assurance that we are each somebody, when in fact, EVERYBODY IS NOBODY"

 <hr></hr>